trollcop/usbimager/README.md

 If you can't write to the target device (you get "permission denied" errors), then:

-__Windows__: right click and use the "Run as Administrator" option.
+__Windows__: right-click on usbimager.exe and use the "Run as Administrator" option.

-__MacOSX__: Go to "System Preferences", "Security & Privacy" and "Pricavy".
+__MacOSX__: go to "System Preferences", "Security & Privacy" and "Pricavy".
 Add USBImager to the list of "Full Disk Access".
 Alternatively run from a Terminal as *sudo /Applications/USBImager.app/Contents/Mac/usbimager*.

 __Linux__: add you user to the "disk" group (see "ls -la /dev|grep -e ^b" to find out which group your OS is using). __Should be no need__ for